 6. Maine: Blueberry Tax

-Maine’s state berry is the blueberry — which is considered a superfood — and Maine is almost the sole provider of blueberries to all of the U.S. So the state charges an extra tax for anything related to the blueberry industry.
-This tax probably isn’t going break your bank, but if you grow, purchase, sell, handle or process blueberries in the state of Maine, prepare to pay 1.5 cents per pound.
+Maine’s state berry is the blueberry — which is considered a superfood — and Maine is a major provider of blueberries in the U.S. So the state charges an extra tax for anything related to the blueberry industry.
+This tax probably isn’t going to break your bank, but if you grow, purchase, sell, handle or process blueberries in the state of Maine, prepare to pay 1.5 cents per pound.

 7. Maryland: Flush Tax

-In an attempt to protect the Chesapeake Bay, the Chesapeake and Atlantic Coastal Bays Restoration Fund in Maryland is supported by a $5 monthly fee on sewer bills and an equivalent $60 annual fee on septic system owners.
-Flushing your toilet in Maryland is now twice as expensive as it used to be.
+In an attempt to protect the Chesapeake Bay, the Bay Restoration Fund in Maryland is supported by a $5 monthly fee on sewer bills, in addition to an equivalent $60 annual fee for users of a private septic system or holding tank.
+Commercial or non-residential users are billed at a rate of $5 per month for each equivalent dwelling unit their system serves up to $120,000 a year.
+So, flushing your toilet in Maryland is now much more expensive than it once was.

 8. Minnesota: Fur Tax

 Looking good and staying warm will apparently cost you big in Minnesota.
 If fur is your preferred winter coat material, you’ll be subject to a 6.8 percent sales tax on not just the fur itself, but also the shipping and transportation of it.